 Volunteer with Niagara Hospice

-Are you looking for something meaningful to do with one
+Are you looking for something meaningful to do with as little as one

 Niagara Hospice volunteer Mary Irwin casts her line with hospice patient Ulace Ealy during a fishing outing.